1 cup graham cracker crumbs

 - In the bowl of a mixer combine the cream cheese, the sugars, the ginger, the cinnamon and the allspice.
 Beat on low, gradually increasing the speed to medium.
 Beat for 5 minutes, scraping down the sides and bottom of the bowl as needed.

-- Beat in the eggs one at a time, until smoothly incorporated.
+- Beat in the eggs one at a time, until the mixture is smooth.

-- Beat in the cream-gelatin mixture and the vanilla.
-Keep beating until everything is well incorporated.
+- Beat in the vanilla and the cream-gelatin mixture. and the vanilla.
+Keep beating until everything is mixed well.

 - Pour the filling into the crust, spreading it evenly.
 Tap the pan on the counter a few times to release any air bubbles.
 Place in a roasting pan and transfer into the preheated oven.
 Add hot water to the pan, enough so that it comes about 1 inch up the sides of the (foil covered) springform pan.

 - Bake for half an hour.
 Reduce the oven temperature to 325°F and continue baking about 60 minutes longer or until the filling barely jiggles in the centre and springs back when the surface is tapped.

 - Turn off the oven and transfer the cake to a wire rack.
 For safety, don't remove the pan from the hot water until the water has cooled down.